bbauska/meta-HTML5-CSS3-in-Depth/meta HTML and CSS in Depth.md

 Course Introduction

-Perhaps you know a little about HTML and CSS from another course you did, or perhaps you don\'t know much at all.
+Perhaps you know a little about HTML and CSS from another course you did, or perhaps you don&apos;t know much at all.

 Either way, a quick summary will be useful.

-Let\'s explore some basic HTML and CSS principles and practices.
+Let&apos;s explore some basic HTML and CSS principles and practices.

 HTML stands for Hypertext Markup Language.